Frequently Asked Questions (FAQ)

 If you receive communication that is requesting additional information or documentation,

-please submit the requested information as soon as possible so that your application
+please submit the information as soon as possible so that we can finish processing

 Application deadlines for upcoming semesters can be found on the Admissions homepage.